 It probably took me longer to figure out how to do this and to then write this blog post about it, but anyway, let's disect it:

-1. Inside the parentheses we pipe the output from pacman -Ss to grep where we only want to get the lines that start with a letter and number.
-The regular expression ^[a-zA-Z0-9] will achieve this.
-The indented lines describe the package and are useless; they are filtered out.
+pacman -Sstogrepwhere we only want to get the lines that start with a letter and number.
+The regular expression^[a-zA-Z0-9]will achieve this.
+The indented lines describe the package and are useless; they are filtered out. - We pipe those lines to

-2. We pipe those lines to sed, where we remove everything before the forward slash with the expression s/^.\+\///, where we look for the start of the line (^), then any kind of characters (.) a number of times (\+), then a slash \/ and we replace with nothing.
-We also remove everything after the space (\) until the end of the line ($).
+sed, where we remove everything before the forward slash with the expressions/^.\+\///, where we look for the start of the line (^), then any kind of characters (.) a number of times (\+), then a slash\/and we replace with nothing.
+We also remove everything after the space (\) until the end of the line ($). - (Optional) I piped this again to grep because this package conflicted with another package.
+With

 Hopefully this could be helpful if you want to do something similar.